Where do ostriches live?

 In 2016, the Somali ostrich was named a separate species from the common ostrich.
 They were previously a subspecies.
 Both ostrich species are the largest birds in the world.
 They are flightless and rely on strong legs with two clawed toes used for running and kicking.
 Males are black with white wings and tail feathers, while females are brownish-gray.

 Ostriches are resourceful and adaptable grazers.

 They feed on grasses, shrubbery, berries, seeds, and succulents.
 They also eat insects and small reptiles — which they chase in an awkward zigzag pattern.
 These large, flightless birds can rely on the vegetation as a water source for a short time; however, for long-term survival, they need open-water sources.

 They are polygamous.

-A male ostrich will escort a flock made up of one head female and a couple of subordinate females.
+Males will escort a flock made up of one head female and a couple of subordinate females.
 Courtship is very ritualized and synchronized.
 All females lay their eggs in the same nest, though the head female usually drives the others away after laying.
 The male plays a large part in raising the young, from helping to construct the nest to guarding the eggs and chasing off predators.